Freely-Given-org/Biblelator/Documentation/GettingStarted.md

     The main window can usually be kept fairly small and be placed in the most convenient part of the screen.
-However, if Biblelator is started in debug mode (with the --debug flag on the command line), the main window may need to be made larger in order to properly display the additional logging information.
+However, if Biblelator is started in debug mode (with the --debug flag on the command line), the main window may need to be made larger in order to properly display the additional debug logging information.

 4. Resource Windows